 The Bay is split into two parts the inner Baby pond and the outer Ocean.
-The two separated by an iron looking Lava wall that is seriously imposing.
+The two are separated by an iron-looking Lava wall that is seriously imposing.
 The outer water is a great option for those bored with living, so we stick to the inner bay.
 This small, baby pond it little more than a place you float and relax.
 It is perfect for cooling off but little more.
 There is a small wave pool on the right side of the pond that can at times be fun, and others a bit dangerous as the surf surges in and out.

 Overall it is a poor bathing beach and only worth a dip to cool off and tick another box.

 Snorkeling varies from poor to pathetic.
 It really isn’t worth it and we leave the gear in the car.
 On the odd ultra-calm day, it can be good outside the safety of the inner bay, but these days are rare and even then you need to watch for currents.